Advancing next-generation pulse oximeters and AI-assisted health tools

 AI is revolutionizing health care, offering solutions from disease diagnosis to drug discovery.
 Among the most promising frontiers in AI research is the development of smartphone-based health measurement technologies.
 These technologies harness smartphone sensors to gather data on various health indicators like heart rate, respiratory rate, temperature, and anemia.
 This data, along with AI models, can detect and monitor health conditions, and potentially predict which patients are at higher risk of severe illnesses.

-However, translating AI models into accessible public health tools can be challenging, especially for developers who may not be familiar with commercializing health products or regulatory guidance for Software as a Medical Device.
-Recognizing the growing need to streamline the innovation process and help AI researchers bring public health tools to market in low and middle-income settings more efficiently, PATH is dedicated to strengthening the innovation ecosystem for AI-powered health technologies utilizing smartphones.
+However, translating AI models into accessible public health tools can be challenging, especially for developers who may not be familiar with commercializing health products or regulatory guidance for software as a medical device.
+Recognizing the growing need to streamline the innovation process and help AI researchers more efficiently bring public health tools to market in low and middle-income settings, PATH is dedicated to strengthening the innovation ecosystem for AI-powered health technologies utilizing smartphones.

 Our objectives include:

 A key gap for this innovation space is the many similar but parallel initiatives to regulate software as a medical device as well as AI as a medical device.
-An additional resource created was an overview of the current AIaMD regulatory landscape and high-level guidance for product developers, governments, and global health donors to ensure all partners have a shared understanding of the current state of regulations and how improvements can be made in an ambiguous and constantly changing environment.
+Additionally, PATH's overview of the current AIaMD regulatory landscape and high-level guidance for product developers, governments, and global health donors helps ensure all partners have a shared understanding of the current state of regulations and how improvements can be made in an ambiguous and constantly changing environment.

 By sharing these learnings, PATH seeks to catalyze the availability of high-quality AI-assisted health tools that are appropriate for use in low-resource settings.
 Access to data, sharing insights and best practices, and fostering collaboration among diverse groups working on AI innovation can help solve common problems and accelerate progress, ensuring that solutions also reach underserved communities.